oss-compass/docs/metrics-models/productivity/collaboration-development-index.md

 * Threshold: 100%
 * Note: definitions of single repository and multiple repositories are differerent.

+This metric is used to determine whether the repository is being maintained on an ongoing basis.
+An actively maintained projects may be more resistant to risks such as vulnerabilities.
+It is related to the [Commit Frequency](#commit-frequency), but the focus is different.
+The former focuses on the number of code contributions during the cycle, while the latter focuses on the continuity of the code contributions.
+But we should not draw any direct conclusions about projects that are low on this indicator, and further insights are needed.

 ## Commit PR Linked Ratio

 * Definition: Determine the percentage of new code commit link pull request in the last 90 days.
 * Weight: 12.612%
 * Threshold: 100%

+This indicator is used to determine whether the code submission has gone through the PR process.
+To determine whether a project is open source, perhaps we can verify the License it declares.
+But whether open source projects use open community collaboration model to develop, and whether the community is willing to build community with open source contributors and organizational partners, it is not enough to rely on License alone.
+Here we examine the project's willingness to collaborate by informing contributors in an open and transparent manner about the purpose of the code submission, whether it is a PR or not, and by being reviewed.

 ## PR Issue Linked Ratio